 Due to outdoor lightings’ obvious use of electricity, you do not want to tackle a project like this as a DIY.
 You want to ensure your patio lighting is safe for you and your guests.
 This includes wiring and any permits that may be necessary.
 This also covers the methodology you use to affix the lighting fixtures, conduit, or wire to your home or patio structure.
 A licensed lighting contractor is the best way to ensure your work is safe and backed by a professional.
 After all, this is your home, family, and friends we’re ensuring safety for.
 Also, a skilled landscape lighting installer will create a clean installation thus hiding the wiring and or conduit out of visual sight.

 You want to keep positioning above head level – over the 6-foot mark.
 You also do not want to be focusing on fixtures that shine directly in your eyes.
 By correctly angling fixtures downward you can avoid direct glare.
 Also, the use of fixtures with adjustable glare shields helps to avoid this unwanted harsh glare.

 Laguna Hills CA estate with patio down lighting, chandelier, and landscape lighting in the planters.

 An expert lighting designer will take all the guesswork out of this type of decision.
 They will give you options for positioning as well as specific locations for the patio lights.
 They will also recommend correct bulb wattage and beam spreads.
-You don’t want harsh bulbs, rather if you put several low wattage low voltage fixtures pointing downward you can avoid glare while simultaneity creating ample illumination in key patio entertainment areas. enough light with low wattage to provide the ambiance you are looking for in your patio entertaining areas.
+You don’t want harsh bulbs, if you put several low-wattage, low voltage fixtures pointing downward you can avoid glare while creating ample illumination in key patio entertainment areas.

 Use LED Lighting